 With towering cliffs, centuries-old rainforest, diverse wildlife, and a mesmerizing lake, Khao Sok National Park is one of the most underrated places in Thailand.
-With far fewer crowds than many other parts of the country, adventurous travelers will fall in love with the tranquility and beauty of this park.
+With far fewer crowds than in many other parts of the country, adventurous travelers will fall in love with the tranquility and beauty of this park.

 Staying at one of the floating bungalows is a must for most visitors, and waking up on the water as the sun rises is an experience you’re sure never to forget.
-Take a kayak out on the lake, swim in its tepid waters, go on a sunset wildlife-spotting boat ride and cross your fingers that you’ll see a wild elephant or monkeys playing in the treetops.
+Take a kayak out on the lake, swim in its tepid waters, go on a sunset wildlife-spotting boat ride, and cross your fingers that you’ll see a wild elephant or monkeys playing in the treetops.
 Be sure to take enough pictures to add it to your Thailand photography album afterward.
-There are also opportunities to go hiking, wade through a river inside a cave, and waterfalls to chase.
+There are also opportunities to go hiking, wade through a river inside a cave, and have waterfalls to chase.

 While getting to Khao Sok requires a bit of time and planning, travelers that make the slightly cumbersome journey to Khao Sok will be rewarded with incredible views, few crowds, and an adventure that will likely be a highlight of their trip.